ericmoritz/collection-protobuf/README.md

 ## Profiles

-Like `collection+json`, `collection+protobuf` supports the use of sematic profiles to link to the `.proto` file that the resource is defined in:
+Like `collection+json`, `collection+protobuf` supports the use of semantic profiles to link to the `.proto` file that the resource is defined in:

     application/vnd.collection+protobuf;profile=http://example.com/polling.proto#polling.QuestionCollection